 Guidance on paying fees as part of the matriculation process.

-For more information about matriculation please refer to the Academic Registry website.
+For more information about matriculation please refer to the Student Administration website.

 The Income Section of the Finance Department is responsible for securing payment of the fees and charges promptly and in full, and for initiating recovery action if this fails.